rshmie/InkHeart/README.md

 Your private journal, encrypted on your device and unreadable by anyone but you.

 InkHeart is a journaling application built for those who value absolute privacy.
 It leverages a zero-knowledge architecture, meaning your data is encrypted on your device *before* it's sent to the backend.
 This zero-knowledge architecture ensures that even the service provider hosting the data has no way to access, read, or decrypt your entries.
 Your journal remains yours and yours alone.

+> ### 📍 Current State: Architectural Demo
+>
+> This project is a fully functional proof-of-concept demonstrating the zero-knowledge architecture and end-to-end encryption.
+The backend currently uses an **in-memory H2 database**, meaning **all data will be cleared when the server is shut down**.
+>
+> Persistent storage is my high-priority item on the project [Roadmap](#roadmap).
+>

 ## Why InkHeart?